NuclearMitome – Comprehensive Sequence Analysis of 448 Nuclear Mitochondrial Genes

 |Methods and Limitations||

-The Transgenomic NuclearMitome test is a comprehensive gene panel for variants in 448 nuclear genes important for mitochondrial function.
-Solution-based hybrid capture of the targeted genes coupled to next-generation sequencing on the Illumina® Genome Analyzer platform was used to identify DNA variants.
-All variants in dominant genes and all homozygous or compound heterozygous variants in recessive genes were confirmed by Sanger sequencing.
+The Transgenomic NuclearMitome test is a comprehensive gene panel that tests for variants in 448 nuclear genes important for mitochondrial function.
+Solution-based hybrid capture of the targeted genes coupled to next-generation sequencing on the Illumina® HiSeq platform was used to identify DNA variants.
+This test is performed jointly between Transgenomic, and the Medical College of Wisconsin, 8701 Watertown Plank Road, TBRC room 2373, Milwaukee, WI 53226, Telephone: (414)955-2550, CLIA #52D1043369.
+All reported variants were confirmed by Sanger sequencing.
+Variants are classified by comparison with reference sequences and through review of published literature, public variant databases, and Transgenomic’s sequencing results.
+In general, dominant and X-linked variants with a minor allele frequency (MAF) ≥ 0.2% and recessive variants with a MAF ≥ 0.5% in ostensibly healthy control populations are considered polymorphisms.
+PolyPhen-2 in silico analysis, trained with the HumVar dataset, was used to predict the pathogenicity of all nonsynonymous variants of unknown significance (Nat Methods, 2010, 7:248-9, PubMed 20354512); however, the accuracy of PolyPhen-2’s predictions has not been established in the context of mitochondrial disorders and these specific genes.
 Large deletions and duplications cannot be effectively characterized by this method.
 In addition, some regions of targeted genes cannot be effectively amplified and sequenced as a result of technical limitations of the assay.
-This report includes any detected variants categorized as deleterious or predicted deleterious mutations and variants of unknown significance.
+This report includes any detected variants categorized as deleterious, predicted deleterious, possibly deleterious, and variants of unknown significance.
 Benign variants are not reported.
 Rare sequence variants, regions of GC-rich structure or repetitive sequences may interfere with analysis.
 These results should be interpreted in the context of family history, clinical findings, and other laboratory data as appropriate.
 Interpretation and classification of variants are subject to change in light of new evidence.

 12 weeks for index tests, 4-6 weeks for family tests